 For many potential returnees, the lure of professional opportunities and cultural ties in their home countries proves hard to resist.
 Few, however, expect the reverse culture shock they encounter upon return.
 Many multinational companies are starting to realize that it is not just foreign expatriates who need cultural training and adjustment strategies to succeed in India and China.
 Returnees represent a unique set of needs and are often surprised by the degree to which they have changed in their years abroad.
 Working with these repats prior to their return and during their adjustment period to provide coaching and cultural training is an investment well spent and allows individuals to realize the full potential of their unique cultural hybrid status.

 Are you supporting employees who are repatriating back to their home country or are you a repatriate yourself?
-Be sure to have a look at our one-day training event designed specifically for repatriates, Leveraging Your International Assignment.
+Want to learn more about how we can help?

 [Data, themes and quotes for this article were taken from a larger research project at Aperian Global on Emerging Leaders in Fast Growth Markets.]